Data-driven Radiative Magnetohydrodynamics Simulations with the MURaM Code: Coronal Heating and Dynamics in an Emerging Active Region: Discussion and Conclusion

 \subsection{Conclusion}

 To conclude, we present the application of the data-driven MURaM code to construct one-to-one models of observed active regions.
-The models, which comprise of a magnetic evolving stage under the zero-$\beta$ assumption and multiple radiative MHD models for time periods of interest, can capture the emergence of the active region over several solar days and reconstruct the development of the corona of the active region.
+The models, which comprise a magnetic evolution stage under the zero-$\beta$ assumption and multiple radiative MHD models for time periods of interest, can capture the emergence of the active region over several solar days and reconstruct the development of the corona of the active region.
 At the current stage, it is premature to conclude that the numerical models perfectly reproduce every fine structure in the real active region.
-However, probing the basic magnetic and plasma properties can be done with parameters chosen on the basis of an educated guess and an affordable computational expense of a few million core hours.
+However, probing the basic magnetic and plasma properties can be performed with parameters chosen on the basis of an educated guess and an affordable computational expense of a few million core hours (including all models presented in this paper).
 The models quantitatively reproduce the observed EUV intensity within an acceptable range, which can be further improved.
 We suggest that this method can be applied in more general cases, and the application of the data-driven MURaM code to flare-productive active regions and solar eruptions will be presented in the following paper of this series.

-\begin{contribution} FC conducted the numerical simulations, performed the analysis and visualization, and wrote the manuscript. \end{contribution}